hoprnet/hoprnet/.processes/development.md

 ### Task Grooming

-On the last day of a sprint all members shall spend time cleaning up tasks and PRs on Github.
+On the last day of a sprint all tech members shall spend time cleaning up tasks and PRs on Github.
 This includes but is not limited to:

 - updating progress on tasks